publiccodenet/about/activities/trainings/writing-issues.md

 Issues can be of two types:

-* Bug: something that isn't as it is supposed to be, this is broken
+* Bug: something that isn't as it is supposed to be, this is brokene
 * Enhancement: an improvement that could be done to make something better

 The goal of an issue is to provide knowledge about and context on what to fix or improve.